-If you or a loved one has been charged with driving with a revoked or suspended license, you should immediately contact an experienced Central Valley criminal defense attorney to protect your legal rights and avoid the negative and harsh consequences of a driving on a suspended or revoked license.
+If you or a loved one has been charged with driving with a revoked or suspended license, you should immediately contact an experienced Stockton criminal defense attorney to protect your legal rights and avoid the negative and harsh consequences of a driving on a suspended or revoked license.

 Common Reasons for Suspension or Revocation of a California Driver’s License

 There a variety of different ways that your driving privileges may be revoked in California.
 Some common ways are described below: